-All audits assess and challenge the reasonableness of estimates, in particular as described in carrying amount of PPE, net defined benefit obligation, long leave provision, and related disclosures and the appropriateness of the going concern basis of preparation of the financial statements below.
+The risk Our response The impact of uncertainties due to the UK exiting the European Union on our audit Refer to page 9 (Principal Risks) Unprecedented levels of uncertainty All audits assess and challenge the reasonableness of estimates, in particular as described in carrying amount of PPE, net defined benefit obligation, long leave provision, and related disclosures and the appropriateness of the going concern basis of preparation of the financial statements below.
 All of these depend on assessments of the future economic environment and the Partnership's future prospects and performance.

-In addition we are required to consider the other information presented in the Annual Report and Accounts including the principal risks disclosure and the viability statement and to consider the Directors' statement that the Annual Report and financial statements taken as a whole is fair, balanced and understandable and provides the information necessary for shareholders to assess the Partnership's position and performance, business model and strategy.
+In addition we are required to consider the other information presented in the Annual Report and Accounts including the principal risks disclosure and the viability statement and to consider the Directors' statements taken as a whole is fair, balanced and understandable and provides the information necessary for shareholders to assess the Partnership's position and performance, business model and strategy.
 Brexit is one of the most significant economic events for the UK and at the date of this report its effects are subject to unprecedented levels of uncertainty of outcomes, with the full range of possible effects unknown.
 We developed a standardised firm-wide approach to the consideration of the uncertainties arising from Brexit in planning and performing our audits.
-Our procedures included:

-- Our Brexit knowledge: We considered the Directors' assessment of Brexit-related sources of risk for the Partnership and financial resources compared with our own understanding of the risks.
-We considered the Directors' plans to take action to mitigate the risks. - Sensitivity analysis: When addressing carrying amount of PPE, net defined benefit obligation and other areas that depend on forecasts, we compared the Directors' analysis to our assessment of the full range of reasonably possible scenarios resulting from Brexit uncertainty and, where forecast cash flows are required to be discounted, considered adjustments to discount rates for the level of remaining uncertainty. - Assessing transparency: As well as assessing individual disclosures as part of our procedures on carrying amount of PPE, net defined benefit obligation and other areas, we considered all of the Brexit related disclosures together, including those in the Strategic report, comparing the overall picture against our understanding of the risks.

-- As reported under carrying amount of PPE, net defined benefit obligation and long leave provision, we found the resulting estimates and related disclosures and disclosures in relation to going concern to be acceptable.
-However, no audit should be expected to predict unknowable factors or all possible future implications for a company and this is particularly the case in relation to Brexit.
+Our procedures included: Our Brexit knowledge: We considered the Directors' assessment of Brexit-related sources of risk for the Partnership and financial resources compared with our own understanding of the risks.
+We considered the Directors' plans to take action to mitigate the risks.
+Sensitivity analysis: When addressing carrying amount of PPE, net defined benefit obligation and other areas that depend on forecasts, we compared the Directors' analysis to our assessment of the full range of reasonably possible scenarios resulting from Brexit uncertainty and, where forecast cash flows are required to be discounted, considered adjustments to discount rates for the level of remaining uncertainty.
+Assessing transparency: As well as assessing individual disclosures as part of our procedures on carrying amount of PPE, net defined benefit obligation and other areas, we considered all of the Brexitrelated disclosures together, including those in the Strategic report, com paring the overall picture against our understanding of the risks.
+As reported under carrying amount of PPE, net defined benefit obligation and other areas, we considered all of the grexitrelated disclosures and related benefit obligation, we found the resulting estimates and related disclosures and disclosures in relation to going concern to be acceptable.
+However, no audit should be expected to predict to unknowable factors or all possible future implications for a company and this is particularly the case in relation to Brexit.